Oncology

-Results: Patient with colorectal cancer – somatic (tumour) KRAS variant identified
+Results: Patient with colorectal cancer and a somatic (tumour) KRAS variant

-The identification of a somatic KRAS pathogenic variant in a patient with colorectal cancer has implications for their clinical management.
+The identification of a somatic (tumour) pathogenic KRAS variant in a patient with colorectal cancer has implications for their clinical management.

 Example clinical scenario